Optimal Regulation and Investment Incentives in Financial Networks: Network Externalities and Distorted Incentives

 Network interdependencies could hypothetically generate market discipline, as a risky investment of Bank $i$ can trigger losses for some of its counterparties and feedback to itself.
 We show, however, that this is not the case and that all banks have a strict incentive to take on as much risk as possible.

-\begin{proposition} Suppose the distribution of the risky asset value is atomless.
+\begin{proposition} Suppose the distribution of each bank's risky asset return $p_{ir}$ is atomless.
 Then investing fully in the risky asset $q_{ir}=1$ is a strictly dominant strategy for all banks, irrespective of the network structure.

-Furthermore, if $\Pr(p_r<D_i^L-D_i^A)>0$, then there exists $\overline{a}$, $\overline{\chi}$ such that, if bankruptcy costs are large enough $ a\geq \overline{a}$, $\chi\geq \overline{\chi}$, then Bank $i$'s investment decision is inefficiently risky. \end{proposition}
+Furthermore, if $\Pr(p_{ir}<D_i^L-D_i^A)>0$, then there exists $\overline{a}$, $\overline{\chi}$ such that, if bankruptcy costs are large enough $ a\geq \overline{a}$, $\chi\geq \overline{\chi}$, then Bank $i$'s investment decision is inefficiently risky. \end{proposition}

 The proof of Proposition \ref{risky} involves showing that a Bank $i$ always benefits from marginally increasing its investment in the risky asset (up to a limit of full investment as we take available capital as given).
 Doing so leads to strictly higher expected returns on investment.
 It might trigger Bank $i$'s default in some states of the world, but this can only be the case if Bank $i$ is on the verge of insolvency in those states, such that the losses to owners are negligible.
 Bank $i$'s default might trigger other defaults that further decrease the value of its assets in discontinuous ways, but these losses do not affect the owners of Bank $i$'s equity value either, since $i$ is already defaulting and its owners are getting a payoff of zero.
 There is then a strict incentive to take on as much risk as possible.